fairscape/fairscape_web_client/docs/instructions.md

-# FAIRSCAPE ROCrate Repository Instructions
+# FAIRSCAPE GUI Client Instructions

 ## 1. Getting Started: Package and Publish Research Objects

 ![Step 1](../screenshots/1.png)

-The FAIRSCAPE ROCrate Repository allows you to package and publish research objects as Research Object Crates (RO-Crate).
+The FAIRSCAPE GUI client allows you to package and publish research objects as Research Object Crates (RO-Crate).
 The opening interface presents the following steps:

 - Step 0: Prep Folder for RO-Crate Initialization
 - Step 1: Initialize an RO-Crate